PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 ..
 XXX
 .. • Explain:
+..  - use call_after_trial to print stuff (and explain it as a hook), and then explain log (or use with print_entries??)
 ..  - energy function
 ..  - special status of controller
-.. • Replace figure with once double projections are corrected
+.. • Replace figure once double projections to task unit are corrected
 .. • Change names of:
 ..   - ``output`` Mechanism above to ``phonology``
 ..   - ``color_hidden`` to ``color``